SaintsRiseUp Safe Return

 Key messages to know

 - Saints vax up!
-The COVID-19 vaccination has been added to the list of required immunizations for students who are participating in in-person curricular and co-curricular activities
+The COVID-19 vaccination and booster series has been added to the list of required immunizations for students who are participating in in-person curricular and co-curricular activities.

-- Students who are participating in solely online or remote programs and/or students who are participating in studies at our embedded site locations are exempt from this requirement
+- Students who participate in solely online or remote programs and/or students who are participating in studies at our embedded site locations are exempt from this requirement

-- In keeping with our community standards, students may submit a COVID-19 vaccine exemption form; these students will be required to undergo weekly self-testing and reporting
+- In keeping with our immunization community standards, students may submit an exemption form to Student Health Service; all exemptions will be reviewed and verified

 Community Safety Expectations